 - 1. Child advocacy

 - 2. Respect for diversity in all forms and a commitment to social justice

 - 3. Understanding of/commitment to the profession of school psychology

 - 4. Written communication skills

 - 5. Oral communication skills

-- 6. Academic ability/test-taking skills
+- 6. Academic ability

 - 7. Professional behavior skills

 - 8. Relevant background experiences